pizzaMan5000/RasPiCarStereo/README.md

  - ScanTool OBDLink - usb connection to car's OBD2 computer - found online for $30 - needed to look at engine info
  - mini sdcard for raspbery pi - about 8GB or more
  - usb hub to make things easier to assemble
- - WIFI usb dongle $10 - even if you have a Raspberry Pi 3 which comes with wifi, there's a lot of problems with it, disable it
+ - WIFI usb dongle $10 - even if you have a Raspberry Pi 3 which comes with wifi, built in one has many problems, disable it
  - Bluetooth dongle if you dont have the raspberry pi 3
  - UBEC DC/DC Step-Down (Buck) Converter - 5V @ 3A output - to convert the car's power to what the Raspberry Pi wants